What you need to know

 Contact us

-Each patient is asked to have a contact person(s).
-Family and friends will be directed to the contact person for updates.
+Each patient is asked to have a primary contact person(s).
+Family and friends can be directed to the contact person for updates.

 If you are a patient's contact person, you may call us for updates.